 As noted above, members of community solar enjoy many of the benefits of commercial solar power generation without the need to have an onsite installation.
 But what are the benefits of providing space for or “hosting” a power plant in a community solar program?
 A growing number of real estate developers and property owners are realizing financial gains that go beyond the reduced energy prices enjoyed by others.

 Historically, real estate developers have been slow to incorporate solar energy into their projects.
-Since tenants have usually pay electric bills, there has been little incentive for a landlord to try to lower those expenses.
+Since tenants usually pay electric bills, there has been little incentive for a landlord to try to lower those expenses.

 That appears to be changing.
 As the cost of solar panels drops, the price of solar electricity becomes more competitive.
 According to one report, a 2020 milestone to make solar electricity market-competitive was reached in August 2017—three years ahead of schedule.
 High equipment cost is no longer an argument against including solar in new developments.